CraftTweaker/CraftTweaker-Documentation/docs_exported/1.19/sixikutils/docs/mods/sixikutils/utils/world/ExpandContainer.md

 ## Implemented Interfaces
-ExpandContainer implements the following interfaces.
-That means all methods defined in these interfaces are also available in ExpandContainer
+Container implements the following interfaces.
+That means all methods defined in these interfaces are also available in Container

 - [Clearable](/vanilla/api/world/Clearable)